 - Transactions that included higher network fees normally don't stay pending for a long time.

 - If a transaction included lower network fees, it can remain pending for a longer time.
+Learn what to do when a transaction stays unconfirmed.

 - Once a transaction has had its first block confirmation, its status switches to Confirming.
 This status remains until the required number of confirmations is reached.